 - Don’t get excited.
-This can cause you and your parent to panic; also, shouting instructions isn’t effective where calm communication is better understood.
+This can cause you and your parent to panic.
+Calm communication is much better than shouting.

 - Discuss mistakes.
 Your parent should be sparing with their comments, but problems must be identified while still fresh in the memory.
 Confidence needs to be built first.

-Also, remember that anyone supervising a learner driver must be at least 21, and must have held a full licence for at least three years.
+The qualified driver you practise with doesn’t have to be a parent.
+Just remember that anyone supervising a learner driver must be at least 21, and must have held a full driving licence for at least three years.